tdavidsonas88/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

     Located in: /themes/classic/templates/checkout/cart.tpl

-displayShoppingCartFooter
+displayCreateAccountEmailFormBottom
 :
-    Shopping cart footer
+    Customer authentication form
-    This hook displays some specific information on the shopping cart's page
+    This hook displays some information on the bottom of the email form

 displayTop
 :